ISSA Nutritionist Study Guide

 ---|---|---|

-Texture is how the foods feel to the hands and the way people handle them.
-And mouthfeel is how they feel as far as the texture in the mouth.
+The texture is how the foods feel to the hands and how people handle them.
+And mouthfeel is how they feel regarding the texture of the mouth.

 This sensation is unique for everyone, and texture can affect how the brain processes the taste and smell of food.